Extension of temporary entry ban to Sweden until 31 August 2020 and easing of restrictions for more travellers

 The amendments will enter into force on 4 July 2020.

-For more information on how the ordinance on a temporary entry ban to Sweden is to be interpreted and which exemptions apply, please
+For more information on how the ordinance on a temporary entry ban to Sweden is to be interpreted and which exemptions there are, please contact the Swedish Police Authority or visit its website.
+See the adjacent link.

 Do you have questions?